RcppCore/rcpp-gallery/about.md

 ## About

-The *Rcpp Gallery* is a collection of community contributed code examples that illustrate techniques for using the [Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) package.
+The *Rcpp Gallery* is a collection of community contributed articles and code that illustrate techniques for using the [Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) package.
 The goal is to provide a forum for easy sharing of technical insights and methods of work.
 We hope this helps both beginners getting started with Rcpp as well as